Impact of binary interactions on the diffuse supernova neutrino background: Supernova neutrino predictions including binary treatment

 In the absence of binary interactions, we predict annual event rates of 2.3--2.4 yr$^{-1}$ at Super-K-Gd and 5.5--6.2 yr$^{-1}$ at Hyper-K. While Hyper-K is $\sim 8$ times the volume of Super-K, its predicted signal rate is only $\sim 2.4$ that of Super-K. This is because we assume a narrower signal energy window for Hyper-K due to larger backgrounds.

 When binary interactions are included, we observe increases in the predicted DSNB event rates.
 The largest increase is seen in our extrapolated scheme, based on extrapolating the Limongi models, where the predicted rates at Super-K-Gd and Hyper-K are 4.6--4.7 yr$^{-1}$ and 11.4--12.0 yr$^{-1}$, respectively, i.e., a factor $\sim 2$ increase.
-The increase is more modest in our fiducial scheme, generally in the 15--20\% range compared to the no binary case.
+The increase is more modest in our fiducial scheme, generally in the 15\%--20\% range compared to the no binary case.
 In our most conservative case where we neglect the effect of increased rotation in mergers, the change is at the percent level.
+It is important to stress that quantitatively these rates serve primarily to compare the impacts of with and without binary interactions, rather than an attempt at deriving the most accurate rate predictions, the latter of which will be affected by, e.g., contributions from collapse to black holes, more detailed binary modeling, more sophisticated long-term supernova collapse simulations, neutrino oscillations, and other input physics.

 The rate changes can be understood by the balance of two competing effects.
 On the one hand, the mergers of stars whose individual masses were high enough to each undergo core collapse reduce the DSNB.
 While the merged star will be more massive than the individual stars and therefore will have a stronger neutrino emission, it cannot compensate for the reduction from two to one progenitor.
 On the other hand, the mergers of light stars whose individual masses are below the core collapse threshold can increase the DSNB if the combined mass is above the core collapse threshold.
 The net effect can be seen in the counts in Table \ref{tab:counts}.
 In the no rotation case, we find that these effects nearly cancel each other out, with a net change in the total number of core-collapse progenitors of less than percent (for $\alpha\lambda=0.1$) and $+5$\% (for $\alpha\lambda=1.0$) compared with the no binary case.
 More impressively, both in our fiducial and extrapolated schemes, the mergers of even light stars can form a core-collapse progenitor owing to rotational effects, reducing the minimal core mass for core collapse.
 The increase through this additional population results in net changes in the total number of core-collapse progenitors of $+24$\% and $+53$--$75$\% for the fiducial and extrapolated schemes, respectively.
 These largely explain the major trends seen in the DSNB rates.